 These calculations are done on a FIFO or first-in and first-out basis.
-This is how Amazon FBA long term storage fees are made.
-If you want to do the calculations on your own, you can also opt to use an Amazon FBA storage fee calculator.
+This is how Amazon FBA long-term storage fees are made.
+If you want to do the calculations on your own, you can also opt to use an Amazon monthly storage fee calculator.

 Why Does Amazon Charge Sellers FBA Storage Fees?

-Amazon has their own protocols when it comes to their fees, whether you’re referring to Amazon FBA monthly storage fees or yearly ones.
-When it comes to the long-term charges, Amazon mentioned that this is done because there are sellers who overstock and indefinitely stores products on fulfillment centers.
+Amazon has its own protocols when it comes to its fees, whether you’re referring to monthly Amazon storage fees or yearly ones.
+When it comes to the long-term charges, Amazon mentioned that this is done because there are sellers who overstock and indefinitely store products on fulfillment centers.

 This becomes a problem for Amazon and other sellers because FBA storage space is being used.
 Amazon will not be able to provide a storage area for those fast-selling products and active sellers.
 This led to the creation of inventory storage fees.